 It is filled with rock boulders and muddy trails.
 After an hour-long drive from Arughat, you reach Maccha Khola.
 We settle down at the teahouse in Maccha Khola for the night.

-Trek to Jagat (1410m)
+Trek to Jagat (1410 Meters)

 This section of the river is narrowed down by huge hills on both sides.
 After an hour of walking, you will reach KhorlaBesi, a crossroad with a western trail leading toward Barpark in Gorkha.

-We continue following the river right after Khorlbesi, a natural hot spring, and the place is then named Tatopani.
+We continue following the river right after Khorlbesi, a natural hot Spring, and the place is then named Tatopani.

 From Dobhan, steady walkers take 2 hours to reach Jagat.
 The trail ascends and descends several times during the stretch.
 Jagat is a small village with an MCAP office at its center.